OmarMesqq/SqliteDBViewer/README.md

 ## Contributions
 Any contribution to the app is welcome in the form of pull requests.
+I'm available on Microsoft Team for developer's discussion on the "Developers support" channel.
+Please feel free to join the team for discussion

 ## License and copyright infringements
 I will consider any kind of license or copyright infringements seriously and will send copyright claim notice or license infringement notice to anyone who is not adhering to them.